 Seeking parole after 25 years in prison, Kentucky school shooter says he's still hearing voices like ones before the rampage

-Seeking parole after 25 years in prison, Kentucky school shooter says he's still hearing voices like ones before the rampageget the free app

 A Kentucky man who killed three students and wounded five more in a school shooting 25 years ago told a parole panel on Tuesday that he is still hearing voices like the ones that told him to steal a pistol and shoot into a crowded high school lobby in 1997.